AI agents, applied

 • Modality-agnostic — text, vision, video, audio inputs.

-Arbitrary Python execution from a language model is exactly as risky as it sounds.
-For real isolation smolagents supports various managed sandboxes — Modal, E2B, Blaxel — plus Docker for self-hosting.
+Arbitrary Python execution from a language model is at least as risky as it sounds.
+For real isolation, smolagents supports various managed sandboxes — Modal, E2B, Blaxel — plus Docker for self-hosting.

 A ToolCallingAgent is also available alongside CodeAgent for models fine-tuned for the classical JSON paradigm.
 There is an interactive CLI smolagent and also webagent, a Helium-based web-browsing agent.